raptorbox/raptorbox.github.io/pages/documentation/tutorials/create-token.md

 ### Preparation

-See (Getting started)[/documentation/tutorials/getting-started] to learn how to get an authentication token.
+See [Getting started](/documentation/tutorials/getting-started) to learn how to get an authentication token.

 ### Create and object